Extension Risk

 The Bottom Line

 Extension risk is the hidden adversary of fixed-income investors, particularly those holding Mortgage-Backed Securities.
 It represents the scenario where an asset becomes a "long-term" holding exactly when you don't want it to—during a period of rising interest rates.
 Through the mechanism of negative convexity, extension risk amplifies losses, as the declining value of the bond is compounded by its increasing sensitivity to rate hikes.
 For income-seeking investors, this creates a significant opportunity cost, locking capital into low yields while the rest of the market offers better returns.
 While the higher yields of MBS can be attractive, understanding extension risk is crucial for avoiding the "duration trap" that caught many banks and funds off guard during the 2022 rate cycle.
-Proper diversification and duration management are the best defenses against this dynamic risk.
+Successful bond investing requires not just chasing yield, but understanding how the timing of your cash flows will change when the economic winds shift.
+Proper diversification and proactive duration management are the only effective defenses against this dynamic risk.

 Related Terms